holidaycheck/tech-blog/_posts/2018-11-09-simple-slackbot.md

 });
 ```

-The very same interface is used for sending direct messages, so without changing anything you can specify your own slack-name instead of channel.
+The very same interface is used for sending direct messages, so without changing anything you can specify your own Slack-name instead of channel.
 In this case you will be getting the messages from the bot directly.
 Its quite handy for testing purposes as well.
 Let's have a look on how we are going to pick the quotes that should be posted.
 The simpliest source would be a json file, that can look like this:

 ```js